-So, for example, a “Layer 2 network” forwards all traffic, so any data transmitted by a device on the layer will be forwarded to all the devices on the network.
+So, say a “Layer 2 network” forwards all traffic, so any data transmitted from a device on the layer will be forwarded to all the devices on the network.
 This is a very, very fast way to transmit data, but has the disadvantage that once the network has hit a certain size there will be congestion and inefficiency with all the data flying around.

 Meanwhile, the Layer 3 networks will restrict broadcasts.
 An administrator gets greater control over what is broadcast between subnetworks, which helps to limit the congestion on the larger networks.